-Ketchakiddie Creek (who thinks up these names), is the watery playground for younger set.
+Ketchakiddie Creek (who thinks up these names?), is the watery playground for younger set.
 Guests here must be under 48 inches tall or be accompanied by someone who is.
-There are 10 different activites for the younger set which includes slides, waterfalls, and a mini-rapids ride.
+There are 10 different activities for the younger set which includes slides, waterfalls, and a mini-rapids ride.

 Food and Stuff

 If you need something while you're at Typhoon Lagoon, Disney probably has a shop where you can buy it.
-There are lockers for rent, there are towels for rent, there are 3 shops where you can buy all kinds of swim paraphenalia and much more.
-There is even a flower shop.
+There are lockers for rent, there are towels for rent, there are 3 shops where you can buy all kinds of sunscreen, swim paraphernalia and much more.

 Dad's Bottom Line